bard/org-dashboard/README.md

 - `org-dashboard-files`: list of files to search for progress entries; defaults to `org-agenda-files`
 - `org-dashboard-show-category`: whether to show or not the project category
+- `org-dashboard-category-label-width`: the number of characters that will be shown of the category label, if `org-dashboard-show-category` is true
+- `org-dashboard-goal-label-width`: the number of characters that will be shown of the goal label
 - `org-dashboard-filter`: a function that decides whether an entry should be displayed or not

 For example, to avoid displaying entries that are finished